Meendum Kokila

 Meendum Kokila is a 1981 Indian Tamil-language romantic comedy film directed by G. N. Rangarajan from a screenplay written by Ananthu and a story by Haasan Brothers.
 The film stars Kamal Haasan and Sridevi.
-Deepa, M. Krishnamoorthy, Thengai Srinivasan and Omakuchi Narasimhan are featured in supporting roles.
+Deepa, Suruli Rajan, Thengai Srinivasan and Omakuchi Narasimhan are featured in supporting roles.
 The narrative follows a young woman who fights to win back her husband after his infatuation with an actress.

 Meendum Kokila was released theatrically on 14 January 1981.
 Upon its release, the film was a critical and commercial success.
 For her performance, Sridevi received the Filmfare Award for Best Actress – Tamil.
 The film was dubbed in Telugu as Chilipi Mogudu and released on 4 September 1981.

 Plot

 Subramaniam, a lawyer, is married to Kokila and has a daughter.
 Things go well until he meets Kamini, a movie star, at a party.
 He gets attracted to Kamini and becomes ready to sacrifice his own family for her.
 Kokila's efforts in bringing back her husband form the rest of the story.